MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/MicrosoftAzureandGP.md

 [Updating Microsoft Dynamics GP](/dynamics-gp/upgrade/upgrade-checklist) provides information about updating the Microsoft Dynamics GP components to the latest release.

 Updating Microsoft Dynamics GP on Microsoft Azure uses the same process as on-premises deployments.
-The Microsoft Dynamics GP product documentation and download site provides stepby-step instructions for performing the update.
+The Microsoft Dynamics GP product documentation and download site provides step-by-step instructions for performing the update.
 The following is a high-level checklist of the update process for Microsoft Dynamics GP.

 1. Review the latest upgrade documentation and plan your upgrade.
 2. Download the update from [Product Release Downloads for Microsoft Dynamics GP](/dynamics/s-e/gp/mdgp2018_release_download_378).